-What Disadvantages are There to an Aggressive Criminal Defense?
+Disadvantages of an Aggressive Criminal Defense?

 With great rewards comes great risk, and this is certainly true when considering an aggressive criminal defense.
 Sometimes the rewards of going to trial do not outweigh the risks.
 If the prosecution can back up enough of their evidence, the smart route may be to take a plea bargain.

 For instance, if you are facing overwhelming amounts of evidence and a minimum sentence of 10 years, even an aggressive criminal defense attorney will advise you to take a plea deal for five years.
 A good attorney can negotiate a case down to squeeze the best plea bargain possible out of a prosecutor.

 There is also nearly as much of a chance of evidence against you coming to light during a trial as there is evidence in your favor, not to mention how expensive going to trial can be.

 Should I Use an Aggressive Defense Strategy?

 Each case is different, and each individual case should be analyzed to determine if an aggressive strategy would be beneficial.
 An experienced attorney will be able to tell you what will and won’t work with your specific case.

 Factors like the judge you are assigned, the plea bargain that is being offered, and the charges being brought against you can affect the type of defense you should put up.
 If you are facing life in prison on murder charges, you should absolutely fight for your innocence, because you have nothing to lose.

 However, with regard to lesser charges, there is a chance that certain judges or prosecutors could be convinced to bring up alternative charges with maximum sentence lengths, while some judges or prosecutors may be particularly tough on certain crimes.
 An experienced, 24-hour criminal attorney is required to make these distinctions and navigate these obstacles.